naufalardhani/domhttpx/README.md

 [INFO] Searching domain for Ananta Dandy keyword [INFO] Found 10 domain
 ```

+# Help & Bugs
+If you are still confused or find a bug, please open [the issue](https://github.com/naufalardhani/domhttpx/issues).
+All bug reports are appreciated, and will be responded to as soon as possible thanks!

 # Thanks
 - [@MarioVilas](https://github.com/MarioVilas/) - domhttpx uses dorker from the [googlesearch](https://github.com/MarioVilas/googlesearch) package made by him